-As I researched this blog post, I found an interesting article from The Washington Post declaring the repeal of net neutrality as “official.”
-It is a bad move that puts a dent in ensuring equitable access to information.
+As I researched this blog post, I found an interesting article in the The Washington Post declaring the repeal of net neutrality as “official.”
+This is a bad move that will put a dent in ensuring equitable access to information.
 Librarians and many others are concerned, and citizens should be too.
 The Verge’s Kaitlyn Tiffany interviewed two New York Public Library employees who summarized what’s at stake pretty well.
-They state that the end of net neutrality “would contribute to inequality of education and opportunity, widening ‘the already yawning digital divide’.”1 I couldn’t agree more.
+They stated that the end of net neutrality “would contribute to inequality of education and opportunity, widening ‘the already yawning digital divide’.”1 I couldn’t agree more.
 It also creates the perfect conditions for censorship, and controlling the amount of information and what kind of information people can access.

 Kaitlyn Tiffany, “What public libraries will lose without net neutrality,” December 14, 2017, The Verge, https://www.theverge.com/2017/12/14/16772582/public-libraries-net-neutrality-broadband-access-first-amendment

 “Net Neutrality -Frequently Asked Questions” Prepared by Robert Bocher, Senior Fellow